sander/hierarchical-deterministic-keys/keys.md

 ### Trust evidence

-Some data providers could require evidence from a solution provider of the security of the holder’s cryptographic device.
+Some issuers could require evidence from a solution provider of the security of the holder’s cryptographic device.
 This evidence is in the context of [[EU2024-1183]] divided into initial “Wallet Trust Evidence” and related “Issuer Trust Evidence”.
 Each is a protected document that contains a trust evidence public key associated with a private key that is protected in the secure cryptographic device.
 In HDK, these public keys are specified as follows.

 #### Wallet Trust Evidence